Symptom

 Windows

-If your NI plug-in does not appear in your DAW, make sure you are using a 64-bit DAW and use Native Access to check the VST plug-in location.
+If your NI plug-in does not appear in your DAW, make sure that your plug-in folders have been added to your DAW's plug-in manager:

 - Start Native Access and go to Library > Installed.